raetha/wyzesense2mqtt/readme.md

 ### Using the command line tool
-The bridge_tool_cli.py script can be used to interact with your bridge a perform a few simple functions.
+The bridge_tool_cli.py script can be used to interact with your bridge to perform a few simple functions.
 Make sure to specify the correct device for your environment.
 ```bash
 python3 bridge_tool_cli.py --device /dev/hidraw0
 ```